Distance between various discretized fermion actions

+The red, blue and purple bars correspond to $\Delta_{\rm mix, uni}$ of the HISQ, clover and overlap valence fermion actions, respectively.
+Also, green, orange and yellow bars correspond to $\bar{\Delta}_{\rm mix, uni}$ of different valence fermion actions.
+The uncertainties of $\Delta_{\rm mix, uni}$ and $\bar{\Delta}_{\rm mix, uni}$ are also shown at the top of the bar in the figure.
+In addition, the HISQ valence quark is the same as the sea quark under the HI+S$^{(1)}$ ensemble, therefore the `HI' bar in the third group of this figure is exactly zero.

-One can see that the relations Eq.~(\ref{eq:ineq_1}-\ref{eq:ineq_2}) hold in all the cases, while the ``distances" between the fermion actions can be very different.
-The mixed action effect on the OV$^{\rm 0HYP}$+IR ensemble (left top panel) seems to be smaller than the DW+I case (right top panel), while can be comparable with the DW+ID case given the factor of 2 suppression shown in Fig.~\ref{fig:Sea_dw}.
-It is predictable as the DSDR term provides somehow similar impact on the near zero modes of the Dirac operator as the ratio term~\cite{Fukaya:2006vs,Vranas:2006zk}.
+From the figure, the mixed-action effect on the OV$^{\rm 0HYP}$+IR ensemble seems to be smaller than the DW+I case, which is comparable with the DW+ID case given the factor of 2 suppression shown in Fig.~\ref{fig:Sea_dw}.
+It is predictable as the DSDR term provides somehow similar impact on the near-zero modes of the Dirac operator as the ratio term~\cite{Fukaya:2006vs,Vranas:2006zk}.

-Comparing to the mixed action effects on the DW+I ensembles, those on the HI+S$^{(1)}$ ensemble (left bottom panel) are somehow similar.
-But when we consider the valence CL or OV action, $\Delta_{\rm mix, uni}$ on the HI+S$^{(1)}$ ensemble are still larger than those on the DW+I ensemble since the HI action is somehow ``far away" from either CL, OV or DW actions.
-At the same time, the impact of the gauge action used by DW+I or HI+S$^{(1)}$ would be minor, and requires further study using different fermion actions and the same gauge action.
+Compared to the mixed-action effects on the DW+I ensembles, those on the HI+S$^{(1)}$ ensemble are somehow similar.
+But when we consider the valence CL or OV action, the $\Delta_{\rm mix, uni}$ on the HI+S$^{(1)}$ ensemble are still larger than those on the DW+I ensemble.
+At the same time, the impact of the gauge action used by DW+I or HI+S$^{(1)}$ is minor, which requires further study using different fermion actions and the same gauge action.

-In contrary to the above three cases, the mixed action effects on the CL$^{\rm stout}$+S$^{\rm tad}$ ensemble (right bottom panel) are much larger, even for the case of the HYP smeared clover valence fermion action on stout smeared clover sea action .
-The lattice spacing dependence of $\Delta_{\rm mix, uni}$ on the CL$^{\rm stout}$+S$^{\rm tad}$ ensembles looks like $a^2$ at $a\sim 0.1$~fm but is closer to $a^4$ when $a$ becomes smaller, and can be found in the supplemental materials~\cite{ref_sm}.
-The origin of the huge mixed action effect would relate to the additive chiral symmetry breaking of the clover fermion action, and more investigation is essential to figure out a good solution to suppress it.
+Contrary to the above three cases, the mixed-action effects on the CL$^{\rm stout}$+S$^{\rm tad}$ ensemble are much larger, even for the case of the HYP smeared clover valence fermion action on stout smeared clover sea action.
+The origin of this huge mixed-action effect presumably relates to the additive chiral symmetry breaking of the clover fermion action.